Regulations Governing the Subsidization of Medical Expenses and the National Health Insurance Premiums for Disaster Victims in Disaster Affected Areas

 For those disaster victims who meet the criteria set forth in the preceding paragraph, have already been hospitalized for treatment, reside in a disaster-affected area not included in the range of disaster affected areas announced by the Executive Yuan, and have not been discharged from the hospital at the time the Executive Yuan made the aforesaid announcement, the subsidization for their hospitalization expenses shall be calculated up to the day they are discharged from hospital.

-After the Ministry of Health and Welfare approves the designation of the range of areas referred to in paragraph 1, the Insurer may, when necessary, inform Medical Institutions in advance of such designation.
+After the Ministry of Health and Welfare approves the designation of the range of areas referred to in Paragraph 1, the Insurer may, when necessary, inform Medical Institutions in advance of such designation.

 Article 6

-After making any advanced payments out of his or her own pocket for expenses meeting the requirements set forth in Article 3 and the preceding Article, a disaster-affected victim may, within six months of the day of outpatient treatment, emergency treatment, or discharge from hospital, or of the day when the Executive Yuan announces the disaster affected areas, apply for reimbursement of his or her self-advanced expenses, in accordance with the following:
+After making any advanced payments out of his or her own pocket for expenses meeting the requirements set forth in Article 3 and the preceding article, a disaster affected victim may, within six months of the day of outpatient treatment, emergency treatment, or discharge from hospital, or of the day when the Executive Yuan announces the disaster affected areas, apply for reimbursement of his or her self-advanced expenses, in accordance with the following:

 Article 7

-1. General premium to be contributed by an Insurance beneficiary: The Insurer shall calculate the amount based on the list provided by the government of municipalities and counties (cities) of the disaster affected areas, in accordance with Article 2, Paragraph 3, and offset fees owed by Insurance beneficiaries and any insurance premiums incurred thereafter.
-If an Insurance beneficiary has died, the subsidization shall be refunded to that Insurance beneficiary’s heirs.
+1. General premium to be contributed by an Insurance beneficiary: The Insurer shall calculate the amount based on the list provided by the government of municipalities and counties (cities) of the disaster affected areas in accordance with Article 2, Paragraph 3, and offset fees owed by Insurance beneficiaries and any insurance premiums incurred thereafter.
+If an Insurance beneficiary has died, the subsidization shall be refunded to that Insurance beneficiary’s heirs;

 (2) Any amount not yet collected by a Medical Institution from an Insurance beneficiary shall be reported to the Insurer in accordance with Article 4.